Unsighted: Gameplay

 Combat in Unsighted contains a mixture of melee and ranged combat, and affected by weapons found throughout the game.

-Unsighted is a Metroidvania in which the player character and all non-player characters have a time-limited counter and become "unsighted" on expiry, making them permanently disappear from the game.
+Unsighted is a Metroidvania in which the player character and all non-player characters have a time-limited counter and become "unsighted" on expiring, making them permanently disappear from the game.
 The player can expand their and other character's time by using meteor dust, an item discovered throughout the game that extends the time by 24 in-game hours.
 Allocation of meteor dust is limited, requiring players to become selective about which characters survive.
 The player can disable this feature in the game's settings by activating "Explorer Mode", which removes all time limits.
 The primary objective of the player is to explore the city of Arcadia to find five meteor shards, each within a separate dungeon.
 Navigation throughout the game world involves platforming, including jumping across gaps and platforms, and using tools collected throughout the game, including a hookshot to pull the player towards objects or enemies.
 As players explore the world, they unlock terminals which can allow them to save the game, access upgrades, heal and teleport to other locations.
 The game world is displayed on a map that reveals areas which the player has explored.

 The player can interact with merchants, who can exchange bolts collected throughout the game for components to craft weapons, upgrades and other items.

 To defeat enemies in combat, players use one weapon in each hand, including melee and ranged weapons, and can dodge enemy attacks using a dash or parry their attack if timed correctly.
 Individual weapons, which include swords, guns, and axes, contain different use effects, speeds, and combos, with guns containing limited amounts of ammo.
 Successful attacks raise a combo meter that increases damage.
 All combat actions use stamina that slowly replenishes over time.
 Player health is regenerated using a set of syringes that restores upon the execution of successful attacks and parries.
 Players can use blueprints with collected or bought components to acquire potions that provide temporary buffs, or craft chips that enhance the player's attributes or provide various effects, such as increasing damage or decreasing damage taken, providing greater health points, or enhancing stamina.
 The game also features two co-operative multiplayer modes, including Dungeon Raid, where players complete procedurally generated dungeons to defeat enemies and survive for the longest time possible, and Boss Rush, which provides players with access to all the game's upgrades and challenges them to defeat as many of the game's bosses in a row.